knight0x07/ImpulsiveDLLHijack/README.md

 # Methodological Approach:

-	The tool basically acts on automating following procedures required for DLL Hijacks:
+	The tool basically acts on automating following procedures required for DLL Hijacking:

 	i.
 Discovering - Finding Potentially Vulnerable DLL Hijackable paths ii.
 Exploiting - Confirming whether the Malicious DLL was been loaded from the Hijacked path leading to a confirmation of 100% exploitable DLL Hijack!